YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 Assume a bed gap of 0.1mm and 5mm/s bed travel speed, the minimum acceleration for the bed to not hit the nozzle can be calculated from the acceleration equation to be 50mm/s2.
 1mm/s2 Horizontal Travel Jerk is fine.
 Too high a value causes over extrusion at the print corners.
 Set vertical travel jerk to be a multiple of the Z resolution.
 Travel Acceleration should be sqrt(2)* Max XY Acceleration, assuming the XY accelerations are equal to each other.
+Set a high extrusion acceleration to avoid under extrusion towards the start of the line due to pressure lag.

 ### Calibrate Extruder Offset from each other
 Print the calibration object in folder "CalibrationObjects/DualExtruderCalibration".